-Waterford chief probe in state hands
+Waterford Twp. police chief probe rests with state AG

 Waterford Township — An investigation of an Oakland County police chief for suspected political sign theft last July has been completed and turned over to the Michigan attorney general's office to review for possible charges.

 The Michigan State Police took over the investigation of Waterford Township Police Chief Daniel McCaw in September after the Oakland County Sheriff's Office recused itself from looking into allegations because of law enforcement associations with McCaw.
 McCaw has been on paid administrative leave since September.

 "We sit on many of the same boards and associations with McCaw," said Paul Walton, Oakland County's chief deputy prosecutor.